jspaezp/elfragmentador/README.md

 #### If I get time

 - Write ablation models and benchmark them (remove parts of the model and see how much worse it gets without it)

+## Acknowledgements

+1. Purdue Univ for the computational resources for the preparation of the data (Brown Cluster).
+2. Pytorch Lightning Team ... without this being open sourced this would not be posible.
+3. Weights and Biases (same as above).